Edy Star: Edy becomes a Star

 That same year, he also took part in revues at Teatro Rival, considered a place of "resistance" against generic theatre that had changed its name to Café Concerto, at the time, due to the work of its new owner, Américo Leal.
 In one of its shows, they made a satirical piece that imitated Maria Alcina, which was seen by the singer and her business partner, Mauro Furtado.
 It gave such a good impression that the performance gave way for Edy Star to perform at the Number One nightclub, a gathering place for the elite in the Zona Sul.
 The reduto da alta sociedade na zona sul carioca.
-The businessman helped Edy to create an instrumental trio and, whats more, got two vocalists to accompany him: Áurea Martins and Djavan, whom had already worked as crooners at the nightclub.
+The businessman helped Edy to create an instrumental trio, and got two vocalists to accompany him: Áurea Martins and Djavan, whom had already worked as crooners at the nightclub.
 The high point of the show was the performance of a bolero called "Hipócrita" where he would sit on the laps of people in the audience and slap them in the face.
 One night, one of those whose faces was slapped was the son of the then chief minister of the Military Cabinet, João Figueiredo, who would become the last president of the military dictatorship.
 Even still, various people from the upper class would go to see his show, including, among others, Yolanda Costa e Silva, the widow of former president Costa e Silva.

 While at Number One in 1973, the president of the label Som Livre, João Araújo, watched a performance of his and offered a contract to Edy to record an album.
 As such, Sweet Edy, his debut album, was released in 1974.
-The album, produced by Guto Graça Mello, contains songs by many of the great composers from the period, made specially for Star, including: Renato Piau, Sérgio Natureza, Roberto and Erasmo Carlos, Caetano Veloso, Gilberto Gil, Moraes Moreira e Luiz Galvão, Jorge Mautner, Getúlio Côrtes, Leno, and Raul Seixas.
+The album, produced by Guto Graça Mello, contains songs by many of the great composers from the period, made specially for Star, including: Renato Piau, Sérgio Natureza, Roberto and Erasmo Carlos, Caetano Veloso, Gilberto Gil, Moraes Moreira and Luiz Galvão, Jorge Mautner, Getúlio Côrtes, Leno, and Raul Seixas.
 Unreleased songs included those by Luiz Melodia, Zé Rodrix and Gonzaguinha.
 The album had low sales, but it had been well received by critics, who focused on the artistic persona of Star and on the all-star cast of composers that wrote music for him.
 With the passage of time, he would gain a cult following that represented, along with the debut album of Secos & Molhados, the influence of glam rock musicians such as David Bowie, Alice Cooper, and Marc Bolan (of T. Rex) on Brazilian music.